Ranelan/Digital-Portfolio/Business-Communication/README.md

 **✅ Result:**
 I successfully passed the assessment with a perfect score of 100/100.
 This result validated my understanding of the material and boosted my confidence.
 I now apply these skills in my internship when sending professional emails and communicating with colleagues, leading to clearer and more effective interactions.

 **💡 Key Competencies Demonstrated:**
-Professional Writing & Correspondence
+-Professional Writing & Correspondence
-Digital & Cross-Cultural Communication
+-Digital & Cross-Cultural Communication
-Understanding of Professional Tone & Etiquette
+-Understanding of Professional Tone & Etiquette

 > This assessment confirmed my ability to communicate clearly and professionally in different workplace contexts.